AkashG6/New-C-Library/README.md

               #include "bin.h"<br>
               #include "vector.h"<br>
               #include "array.h"<br><br>
-**NOTE:- The above method only works if the header file is present int the root directory of your program (i.e in the same path as your C progarm)**
+**NOTE:- The above method only works if the header file is present in the root directory of your program (i.e in the same path as your C progarm)**

 If the header file is located in any subfolder of your root directory then import as follows:-<br><br>
 #include "path/bin.h"<br>